-- Center for Women’s Health Research: The Center conducts an array of scholarly and training activities.
-It is focused on becoming one of the preeminent academic women’s health centers in the country by: training a diverse cadre of future academic leaders in women’s health, promoting a multidisciplinary agenda in women’s health research including the study of sex and gender differences, and working toward increasing the participation and advancement of women in academic leadership.
+- Center for Women’s Health Research: The Center trains a diverse cadre of future academic leaders in women’s health, promotes a multidisciplinary agenda in women’s health research including the study of sex and gender differences, and works toward increasing the participation and advancement of women in academic leadership.

-- Women in Science and Engineering Leadership Institute: Established in 2002, WISELI disseminates best practices in gender equity programming and measurement in higher educational institutions, offering workshops and materials that are in demand by colleges and universities worldwide.
+- Women in Science and Engineering Leadership Institute (WISELI): Established in 2002, WISELI disseminates best practices in gender equity programming and measurement in higher educational institutions, offering workshops and materials that are in demand by colleges and universities worldwide.

 - Centennial Scholars Program: This UW School of Medicine and Public Health program supports early-career faculty whose diversity enhances the quality of education and research at UW.